rim99/webserver-test/README.md

 # Web Server Test

-This script can be used to test the web server's performance, when dealing with massive concurrent request.
+This script can be used to test the web server's performance when dealing with massive concurrent requests.

 Execute command